 1. Most recombinant lentivirus production systems contain envelope plasmid, packaging plasmid and transfer plasmid, as described in the article.
 However, only two types of plasmids, including envelope plasmid and backbone plasmid was used in packaging of SARS-CoV-2 pseudotype lentiviral particles in some other researches (Emerg Microbes Infect.
 2020 Dec;9(1):680-686.
 Cell Res.
 2020 Apr;30(4):343-355. ).
 What the advantages of the method in this research than previously reported?

 The first paper referenced uses a VSV-pseudotyped system and the second paper uses a NL3.4 lentivirus system.
 All three systems (the two the reviewer mentions) and ours should all work well.
 In fact, it is likely that the VSV system may allow for higher titers of SARS-CoV-2-pseudotyped virus than our system.
 We do have some anecdotal evidence that the lentiviral pseudotyping system we discuss here may work better than some other commonly used lentiviral systems, but we have not thoroughly tested all lentiviral systems, and many should work.
 The main advantage of our system is that we have made the protocol and reagents widely available to facilitate other researchers running this assay.
 Previous papers (included the two mentioned) have fairly sparse methods sections that would make it difficult for other researchers to adapt and use their assays.
-The main advantage of our manuscript is the robust methods section and the public availability of our reagents.
+We explicitly acknowledge (third paragraph of introduction) that our pseudotyping system is not novel: rather the value is that it works well and can easily be implemented by others.
+It’s actually hard to compare to most other systems that have been described in the other references cited in this paragraph because most do not report details like the pseudovirus titers obtained.

 2. 1 ug of lentiviral backbone plasmids, 0.22 ug of packaging plasmids, and 0.34 ug of envelope plasmids were used to transfect 293T cells and viruses were harvested in supernatant.
 Did you optimized the ratios of these plasmids to get higher titers of viruses?